amoneva/2024-10-07-nscr/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is limited to 30 participants.
-Affiliates of NSCR, VU, EUR, and Lectorate CCCS of THUAS will be given priority, in order of registration.
+    This workshop is limited to N (TBD) participants.
+Members of PhDs in Criminology and affiliates of NSCR, VU, EUR, and Lectorate CCCS of THUAS will be given priority, in order of registration.
 If seats are still available, they will be open to the public on a first-come, first-served basis until full capacity is reached.
 </p>